Woolfsky/startup/notes.md

 Then, open the terminal, navigate to the directory holding that file, and run `npm init -y` and `npm install express`.
 Then you can run the code and go to the browser and type in `localhost:8080`.
 You should be able to see the request object in your VS Code debugger.
 You can pass in more parameters in the browser search bar like `http://localhost:8080/fish/taco?order=2` and see them in the debugger. **Nodemon** is wrapper for Node that makes Node refresh everytime changes are saved in JS.
 See [this](https://github.com/webprogramming260/.github/blob/main/profile/webServices/debuggingNode/debuggingNode.md) page to learn how to install Nodemon. <br> <br>

+## PM2
+PM2 is a way to keep your web service running all the time in the background.
+It has already been configured for this project.
+Here is what you would do if you wanted to add a new subdomain to the website with a new web service:

++ Add the rule to the Caddyfile to tell it how to direct requests for the domain
++ Create a directory and add the files for the web service
++ Configure PM2 to host the web service

+A full description of each step can be found [here](https://github.com/webprogramming260/.github/blob/main/profile/webServices/pm2/pm2.md)

+## UI Testing
+**Playwright** is a great way to automate UI testing for your web app.
+[Here](https://github.com/webprogramming260/.github/blob/main/profile/webServices/uiTesting/uiTesting.md) is a page that describes how to install and test Playwright functionality.